JuliaCN/JuliaZH.jl/zh_CN/doc/src/manual/calling-c-and-fortran-code.md

 !!! note
     Currently, only the platform-default C calling convention is supported.
-This means that `@cfunction`-generated pointers cannot be used in calls where WINAPI expects `stdcall` function on 32-bit Windows, but can be used on WIN64 (where `stdcall` is unified with the C calling convention).
+This means that `@cfunction`-generated pointers cannot be used in calls where WINAPI expects a `stdcall` function on 32-bit Windows, but can be used on WIN64 (where `stdcall` is unified with the C calling convention).